jortiz91/Customer-Management-/README.md

     ☐ **A Clear Plan of Attack for your project** - How you go about this is up to you, but we should be confident in your plan atfer reviewing your Trello board.

     ☐ A **Wireframes** list containing wireframes for the app's main pages of functionality, e.g. Landing Page, Posts Index Page, Favorite Posts Page, Add Post Page, etc.

-    ☐ An **ERD** list containing an ERD identifying the attributes of each Data Entity (one for each Model and embedded schema).
-The ERD also needs to diagram relationships between the Entities (1:1, 1:M or M:M).
-Here's a [YouTube video to show you how](https://www.youtube.com/watch?v=QpdhBUYk7Kk).

 - **A ``README.md`` file** - Don't underestimate the value of a well crafted `README.md`.
 The `README.md` introduces your project to prospective employers and forms their first impression of your work!